launchdarkly/dotnet-test-helpers/README.md

 ## Compatibility

-This version of the project is built for two target frameworks:
+This version of the project is built for the following target frameworks:

 * .NET Standard 2.0 (usable in Xamarin).
 * .NET Core 3.1.